Hong Kong tycoon Richard Li returns to insurance with $2.1 billion ING deal

 With no single suitor emerging, the Dutch firm decided to break up the auction along different geographies.

-ING shares were down 0.6 percent in Friday morning trade in a flat Amsterdam market.
+ING shares were down 0.6 percent in Friday morning trade in a flat Amsterdam market .AEX.
 The insurer's shares are up 27 percent this year.

 KEY LIEUTENANTS

-Li was a surprise bidder for ING's insurance operations, which had attracted interest from global insurers, including Metlife Inc and Manulife Financial Corp.
+Li was a surprise bidder for ING's insurance operations, which had attracted interest from global insurers, including Metlife Inc (MET.N) and Manulife Financial Corp (MFC.TO).

 His purchase of the assets would shake up the sector less than if they had gone to another insurer.